Recording Lavender Hill Express' Visions

 The final vocal overdub, recorded in a long hallway to add natural reverb, completes the master for Sonobeat's fourth 45 RPM stereo single release

 Analog recording equipment in the '60s is far from perfect.
 Each overdub requires the previously-recorded tracks to be "bounced" from one tape deck to another.
 Each bounce reduces the quality of the bounced tracks, resulting in high frequency loss, reduced dynamics, and increased tape hiss.
 So, the basic instrumental tracks sound muddier in the final mixes of Visions and Trying To Live A Life because they've been bounced not once but twice.
 In the late '60s, newly-introduced but expensive multi-track recorders, such as the half-inch 4-track Scully 280 that Sonobeat purchases in 1968 and the one-inch 8-track Studer A80 used to record the Beatles' Abbey Road album, make the overdub process significantly easier since fewer tracks must be bounced.
-Multi-track recorders reduce tape hiss and preserve sonic fidelity and dynamic range that are compromised by bouncing tracks from one recorder to another.
-In 2021, recording, mixing, and mastering the multi-layered Visions and Trying To Live A Life would be a relative breeze using digital audio workstations that support hundreds of tracks, which don't exist in the '60s.
+Multi-track recorders reduce tape hiss and preserve sonic fidelity and dynamic range that are compromised by bouncing tracks from one track or tape deck to another.
+In 2023, recording, mixing, and mastering the multi-layered Visions and Trying To Live A Life would be a relative breeze using digital audio workstations that support hundreds of tracks, but such technology doesn't exist in the '60s.

 Recording Visions and Trying To Live A Life is an important milestone for Sonobeat.
 It demonstrates that the fledgling record company can produce relatively sophisticated recordings on a shoestring budget, using unlikely facilities as substitutes for real recording studios, and stretching marginal equipment to its limits.
 But, more importantly, it reinforces the fact that even in the '60s small-town rock 'n' roll bands can make recordings that transcend the typical garage sound of the era and compete with national releases from the big record labels.